- Biological Inventions

 - ‘Res judicata’ literally means a “thing adjudicated” or “an issue that has been definitively settled by judicial decision”.
 The principle operates as a bar to try the same issue once over.
-It aims to prevent multiplicity of proceedings and accords finality to an issue, which directly and substantially had arisen in the former suit between the same parties or their privies and was decided and has become final, so that the parties are not vexed twice over; thus vexatious litigation is put an end to and valuable time of the court is saved – Nagabhushanammal Vs C. Chandikeswaralingam, MANU/SC/0231/2016: AIR 2016 SC 1134: 2016 (4) SCC 434.
+It aims to prevent multiplicity of proceedings and accords finality to an issue, which directly and substantially had arisen in the former suit between the same parties or their privies and was decided and has become final so that the parties are not vexed twice over; thus vexatious litigation is put an end to and valuable time of the court is saved – Nagabhushanammal Vs C. Chandikeswaralingam, MANU/SC/0231/2016: AIR 2016 SC 1134: 2016 (4) SCC 434.

 - The doctrine of res judicata is a wholesome one which is applicable not only to matters governed by Code of Civil Procedure but to all litigations – it is well settled that the said principle is applied for the purpose of achieving finality in litigation – Kaushik Coop.
 Building Society Vs N. Parvathamma & Ors., MANU/SC/0416/2017: AIR 2017 SC 1962: 2017 (13) SCC 138.

 - SC held that the doctrine of res judicata cannot be applied between co-defendants.
-However there are exceptions to this rule by which the principles of res judicata may apply as between co-defendants as well and laid down the requisite conditions (a) there must be conflict of interest between the Defendants concerned, (b) it must be necessary to decide this conflict in order to give the Plaintiff the relief he claims and (c) the question between the Defendants must have been finally decide – (i) Govindammal (Dead) by L.Rs. & Ors.
+However there are exceptions to this rule by which the principles of res judicata may apply as between co-defendants as well and laid down the requisite conditions (a) there must be a conflict of interest between the Defendants concerned, (b) it must be necessary to decide this conflict in order to give the Plaintiff the relief he claims and (c) the question between the Defendants must have been finally deciding – (i) Govindammal (Dead) by L.Rs. & Ors.
 Vs Vaidiyanathan & Ors., MANU/SC/1188/2018: 2018 (14) SCALE 198; (ii) Mahboob Sahab Vs Syed Ismail & Ors., MANU/SC/0698/1995: (1995) 3 SCC 693.

 45. Sub Silentio – Under silence; without any notice being taken

 - A decision passes sub silentio when the particular point of law involved in the decision is not perceived by the court or present to its mind.
-The Court may consciously decide in favour of one party because of point A, which it considers and pronounces upon.
-It may be shown, however, that logically the court should not have decided in favour of the particular party unless it also decided point B in his favour; but point B was not argued or considered by the court.
+The Court may consciously decide in favor of one party because of point A, which it considers and pronounces upon.
+It may be shown, however, that logically the court should not have decided in favor of the particular party unless it also decided point B in his favor; but point B was not argued or considered by the court.
 In such circumstances, although point B was logically involved in the facts and although the case had a specific outcome, the decision is not an authority on point B. Point B is said to pass sub silentio – Municipal Corporation of Delhi Vs Gurnam Kaur, MANU/SC/0323/1988: AIR 1989 SC 38: 1989 (1) SCC 101.